stratum-mining/stratum/utils/message-generator/README.md

    in the action).
 More than one condition can be defined if more than one message is expected to be received.
 5. Cleanup Commands: Executes shell commands or bash scripts to be run on test completion, e.g. remove a `bitcoind` `datadir`.

+## True tests, mocks and modules
+The true tests are located in `test/message-generator/test`.
+Some files have the structure of a test but in fact they are not.
+For example, the file in
+`test/message-generator/mock` are mocks of application, namely they are tests whose purpose is to pretend to be an SV2 role.
+Currently only the TemplateProvider and the JobNegotiator are the only roles mocked.
+These mocks are usually used in the true tests.
+For example, in the test `test/message-generator/test/pool-sri-test-standard-1.json` the pool has a mocked environment, i.e. the JN and TP mocks.
+The files in `test/message-generator/messages` also are not true tests, but the are intended to be modules.
+For example, the `common_messages.json` is the module that contains the frame builders of the common messages for the true tests and the mocks.

+True tests are made to be run and produce positive outcome.
+Mocks and common messages are meant to work as a part of a true test and they are not supposed to be run as standalone.

 ## Test format